Jay-Vongphachanh/Jay-Vongphachanh/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Work/Life balance
-- 🌱 I’m currently learning ...
-Flask and Node.js
+- 🌱 I’m currently learning ... web scraping
 - 👯 I’m looking to collaborate on ...
 Anything
 - 🤔 I’m looking for help with ... (not sure yet)
 - 💬 Ask me about ...
 Anything